romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

       { title: 'Hamlet' },
     ]

-    // create new catalogue and return id const catalogueId = await Catalogue
+    // create a new catalog and return the id const catalogueId = await Catalogue
       .transacting(tr)
       .select('id')